 Pharmacies in Portugal are widely available and easily accessible.
 They can be found in most town centres and shopping malls.

-Since many medications are subsidised, with the proper prescription from a general practitioner or specialist, medication can be obtained for a very low cost.
-The cost rises significantly without a prescription, even for the most common of medications.
+Since many medications are subsidised, medication can be obtained at a low cost with the proper prescription from a general practitioner or specialist.
+The cost rises significantly without a prescription, even for the most common medications.

 Emergency services in Portugal

-In serious emergency situations, it is not unusual for patients to be quickly transferred from a less equipped hospital to a more specialised care unit in the closest large city.
+In serious emergencies, it's not unusual for patients to be quickly transferred from a less equipped hospital to a more specialised care unit in the closest large city.